equalitie/eqpress/README.md

 -------

 First: Setup 4 Systems
-       2 EQPRESS servers (recommend at least 2CPU, 16G RAM, 20G DISK)
+       2 PRESS servers (recommend at least 2CPU, 16G RAM, 20G DISK)
        1 PROVISION server (recommend at least 2CPU, 4G RAM, 10G DISK)
        1 CONTROLLER system (recommend at least 1CPU, 2G RAM 10G DISK)

 Note: Best if all are same Linux Distribution

 Second: Pick a admin user, non-root, and create that user on all the systems.
-Third: Setup sudo with NO PASSWORD for this user on all systems.
+Third: Setup /etc/sudoers "user ALL=(ALL:ALL) NOPASSWD:ALL" for this user on all systems.
 Forth: setup key login from CONTROLLER to all systems
 Fifth: Install ansible on CONTROLLER.